AyaaMohammed/Online-Exam-System/README.md

 ```

 ## How It Works
-1. The student enters their name in a popup.
+1. The student enters their name in a sign-in login form.
 2. A start button is activated to begin the exam.
 3. The exam displays one question at a time with an image and multiple choices.
 4. The student selects an answer (the selected option is highlighted in gray).